firat-seker/firat-seker.github.io/_pages/research.md

 ### Cognitive Style and Morality

 Cognitive style reveals a lot about how people process information and react to the world around them.
 I'm interested in how individuals who rely more on deeper thinking differ from those who mainly rely on intuition in moral decision-making.
-This allows me to determine which cooperative norms and moral behaviors are intuitive in different cultural contexts.
+The differences between intuitive and reflective thinking can shed light on which cooperative norms and moral behaviors are intuitive in different cultural contexts.